ericelliott/rtype/README.md

 ## What is an rtype?

 An rtype is a string that represents the type of a variable in JavaScript.
+By default, all values are required.

 ## Reading Function Signatures